joopringelberg/perspectives-react/README.md

 --- | ---
-namespace | The namespace that it has received (the qualified name of the Rol type). rolinstance | The rolinstance that it received. rolname | the local name of the Rol. **NOTE** `binnenRol` will be replaced by `binnenRolBeschrijving`, `buitenRol` by `buitenRolBeschrijving`.
+namespace | The namespace that it has received (the qualified name of the Rol type). rolinstance | The rolinstance that it received. rolname | the local name of the Rol.
 Property | Each Perspectives Property that is part of the View.
+Note that the **qualified** name of the property is used.

-If A child of the View Component has a prop `propertyname` (provided with an attribute), just the value of that property will be passed on as the member `value`.
+A view provides the function `propval`.
+This takes a local property name as argument, matches it against the available qualified property names and if it finds a single match, returns the value of that property.
+If no matches are found or if multiple matches are found, appropriate errors will be thrown so the programmer can use a correct local name or add segments to the local name to make it unique.

 ```
 <View role="user" viewname="FullName">